milanaryal/milanaryal.github.io/_posts/2014/2014-12-30-blogging-with-jekyll-and-github-pages.md

 ### Getting Started

-If don't need to be a good coder to blog with Jekyll.
+You don't need to be a good coder to blog with Jekyll.
 Here are the simple steps to blog with Jekyll on GitHub Pages:

 #### Step 1